Punjabis: Punjabi Hindus

-In the Indian state of Punjab, Punjabi Hindus make up approximately 38.5% of the state's population and are a majority in the Doaba region.
-Punjabi Hindus forms majority in five districts of Punjab, namely, Pathankot, Jalandhar, Hoshiarpur, Fazilka and Shaheed Bhagat Singh Nagar districts.
+In the Indian state of Punjab, Punjabi Hindus make up approximately 38.5% of the state's population; numbering 10.7 million and are a majority in the Doaba region.
+Punjabi Hindus form a majority in five districts of Punjab, namely, Pathankot, Jalandhar, Hoshiarpur, Fazilka and Shaheed Bhagat Singh Nagar districts.

+Punjabi Hindus also form around 8-10 percent of Indian state Haryana's population and are very much influential in the state politics.

 During the 1947 partition, millions of Punjabi Hindus (including Hindkowan Hindus and Saraiki Hindus) migrated from West Punjab and North-West Frontier Province, of which many ultimately settled in Delhi.
 Determined from 1991 and 2015 estimates, Punjabi Hindus form approximately 24 to 35 per cent of Delhi's population; based on 2011 official census counts, this amounts to between 4,029,106 and 5,875,779 people.

 Following the large scale exodus that took place during the 1947 partition, there remains a small Punjabi Hindu community in Pakistan today.
 According to the 2017 Census, there are about 200,000 Hindus in Punjab province, forming approximately 0.2% of the total population.
 Much of the community resides in the primarily rural South Punjab districts of Rahim Yar Khan and Bahawalpur where they form 3.12% and 1.12% of the population respectively, while the rest are concentrated in urban centres such as Lahore.
 Punjabi Hindus in India use Nāgarī script to write the Hindi and Punjabi languages.

 Punjabi Sikhs

 Sikhism from Sikh, meaning a "disciple", or a "learner", is a monotheistic religion originated in the Punjab region of the Indian subcontinent during the 15th century.
 The fundamental beliefs of Sikhism, articulated in the sacred scripture Guru Granth Sahib, include faith and meditation on the name of the one creator, unity and equality of all humankind, engaging in selfless service, striving for social justice for the benefit and prosperity of all, and honest conduct and livelihood while living a householder's life.
-Being one of the youngest amongst the major world religions, with 25-28 million adherents worldwide, Sikhism is the fifth- largest religion in the world.
+Being one of the youngest amongst the major world religions, with 25-28 million adherents worldwide, Sikhism is the eighth-largest religion in the world.

 The Sikhs form a majority of close to 58% in the modern day Punjab, India.

 Gurmukhi is the writing script used by Sikhs and for scriptures of Sikhism.
 It is used in official documents in parts of India and elsewhere.
 The tenth Guru of Sikhs, Guru Gobind Singh (1666 – 1708) established the Khalsa Brotherhood, and set for them a code of conduct.